Young dairy breeder gives a helping hand

 "He’s really helped to push me towards my cattle judging and every year I help them prepare the cattle at the shows and get out in the show ring with the animals which has been a great experience."

-In the UK she worked in the dairying and animal health industry.
+In the United Kingdom she worked in the dairying and animal health industry.
 She came here to learn more about dairying in Canterbury and the North Island before becoming a dairy herd manager in Southland last year and then taking the Feds role.

 "I love farming, I love agriculture and I don’t know what a holiday is — I’ve never taken a holiday in my life as if I do, it’s usually something related to cows or farming."